 These striking rock formations are located near the village of Passu and offer some of the most incredible views in all of Pakistan.
 They can be best seen from Passu Glacier Viewpoint, which can be accessed by car or by foot.

 Baltit Village is home to Baltit Fort, one of Hunza’s most popular tourist attractions (see number 2 on this list).
 In addition to being a historic site, Baltit Village offers visitors a look into traditional life in Hunza Valley with its traditional architecture and local shops selling handmade goods.

 This small lake is located near the village of Borith and can be easily accessed by car or by foot.
 It provides breathtaking views of adjoining glaciers and mountains, making it a popular spot for photography lovers.

 This rickety bridge is located in the village of Hussaini and crosses the Hunza River.
 It’s said to be one of the most dangerous bridges in the world, but that doesn’t stop visitors from crossing it for the incredible views.

 Pakistan’s highest mountain pass, Khunjerab Pass, is located within this national park.
 The park is also home to a variety of wildlife, including markhors, ibexes, and snow leopards.

-As its name would suggest, this lake will leave you truly amazed with its turquoise waters and surrounding mountainscapes.
-It’s located just outside of Gilgit and can be reached by car or by taking a short hike from Nilawiri Viewpoint.
+Attabad lake will leave you truly amazed with its turquoise waters and surrounding mountainscapes.
+It’s located after Karimabad and before Passu cones and can be reached by car.
+You can perform several activites.